hannahbuzard1/EmployeeDatabase/README.md

-Jamal and Hannah's Pair Programming 330 assignment (will elaborate before we turn in)
+# Pair Programming
+## CSCI 330 @ WWU
+### Jamal Marri and Hannah Buzard

+All output is exactly as specified in assignment description.